Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-You could also create a peanut based dipping sauce for these and it would go really good with the smoke but that is not what I was after in this episode.
+You could also create a peanut based dipping sauce for these and it would go really good with the smoke but that is not what I was after in this version.
 Maybe next time.

 - (2) packages of chicken breast tenders. (mine had 10 pcs per package)